124k3/gay-Tester/README.md

 # GayTester

 Welcome to **GayTester**!
-This is a simple and humorous game created as a means of learning GUI (Graphical User Interface) in Java.
+This is a simple and humorous game created using java inbuild GUI (Graphical User Interface) library (javafx.swing).
 The game asks a series of funny questions to determine a "gay level" based on user responses.

 ## How to Play